You are watching: Determine the molecular geometry of clf3.

 How to draw ClF3 lewis structure

-ClF3 lewis framework has 3 fluorine atoms and 1 chlorine.
-This structure violates the octet and has a full of 11 lone pairs with 3 bonded pairs.
+ClF3 lewis structure contains 3 fluorine atoms and 1 chlorine.
+This structure violates the octet and contains a total of 11 lone pairs with 3 bonded pairs.

-Let’s watch just how to draw the ClF3 lewis framework action by action.
+Let’s see how to draw the ClF3 lewis structure step by step.

-Follow these measures to attract the steady ClF3 Lewis dot structure.
+Follow these steps to draw the stable ClF3 Lewis dot structure.

 1. Count total valence electron in ClF3

-In the first step, count all valence electrons existing in this molecule.
-Both chlorine and also fluorine belengthy to the 17th group in the regular table.
+In the first step, count all valence electrons present in this molecule.
+Both chlorine and fluorine belong to the 17th group in the periodic table.

 ⇒ Chlorine valence electron = 7